Last updated on May 16th, 2023 at 08:23 pm

 6) Adebisi Akande: The second civilian governor of the State.
 He served from May 1999 to May 2003.

 7) Olagunsoye Oyinlola: He succeeded Akande and was the governor from May 2003 to November 2010

 8) Rauf Aregbesola: Aregbesola was the governor of Osun State from November 2010 to November 2018

-9) Isiaka Gboyega Oyetola: He is the current governor of the State, having assumed office on November 26, 2018, and he hopes to run for a second term under the All Progressive Congress (APC), but he was defeated by the candidate of the Peoples Democratic Party (PDP) Mr Ademola Adeleke.
+9) Isiaka Gboyega Oyetola: He is the immediate past governor of the State.
+He assumed office on November 26, 2018.
+He ran for a second term under the All Progressive Congress (APC), but he was defeated by the candidate of the Peoples Democratic Party (PDP) Mr Ademola Adeleke.

 10) Ademola Adeleke: He is the incumbent governor of Osun State.
 His victory to the Abere Governor’s Office wasn’t an easy one during the 2018 and 2022 elections.